- High temperatures combined with stagnant water and nutrient overload usually results in excessive algae growth;

 Why are algae important?

-Algae are a diverse group of plant-like organisms that appear in a wide range of environmental habitats.
+Algae are a diverse group of single celled, plant-like organisms that appear in a wide range of environmental habitats.
 They’re photoautotrophic cells that contain chlorophyll, have simple reproductive structures, and their tissue isn’t differentiated by roots, stems, or leaves.
 The term algae covers a variety of organisms that produce oxygen through photosynthesis.
-It’s estimated that about 70-80% of the oxygen we breathe comes from algae.
+It’s estimated that about 70-80% of the oxygen we breathe is produced by these organisms.
 Besides, algae provide food for fish and other aquatic animals.

 When a specific algal type starts growing exponentially, it suffocates other aquatic organisms, which are essential for a balanced lake ecology.
 Light can’t penetrate the water column anymore, pH increases, plant growth is being reduced and inevitably, dissolved oxygen also decreases.
 A lake’s natural balance shifts even more when aerobic bacteria die, and anaerobic bacteria take over the nutrient digestion.
 This deteriorates water quality, eventually leading to massive fish- and other aquatic life die-offs.